anurag-2911/kuberesourcesmonitor/README.md

 You can view the collected metrics by accessing the Prometheus server configured to scrape metrics from KubeResourcesMonitor.

+### Changing ConfigMap Values

+To enable or change the values in the `kuberesourcesmonitor-config` ConfigMap, follow the steps below.

+#### Step 1: Verify the Current ConfigMap Values

+Before making changes, it’s a good practice to check the current values of the ConfigMap.

+kubectl get configmap kuberesourcesmonitor-config -n kuberesourcesmonitor -o yaml

+This command will display the current values of the ConfigMap.

+#### Step 2: Update ConfigMap Values

+To change the values of the `kuberesourcesmonitor-config` ConfigMap, you can use the `kubectl patch` command.
+This command allows you to merge new values into the existing ConfigMap.

+kubectl patch configmap kuberesourcesmonitor-config -n kuberesourcesmonitor --type merge -p '{"data":{"collectMetrics":"true","rabbitMQAutoScale":"true","timeBasedAutoScale":"true"}}'

+Explanation of the command:

+- `kubectl patch configmap kuberesourcesmonitor-config`: This is the command to patch (update) the specified ConfigMap.
+- `-n kuberesourcesmonitor`: This specifies the namespace where the ConfigMap is located.
+- `--type merge`: This specifies that the patch type is a merge, meaning the provided values will be merged with the existing data.
+- `-p '{"data":{"collectMetrics":"true","rabbitMQAutoScale":"true","timeBasedAutoScale":"true"}}'`: This is the patch data in JSON format.
+It updates the `collectMetrics`, `rabbitMQAutoScale`, and `timeBasedAutoScale` values to `true`.

+#### Step 3: Verify the Changes

+After updating the ConfigMap, verify the changes to ensure they have been applied correctly.

+kubectl get configmap kuberesourcesmonitor-config -n kuberesourcesmonitor -o yaml

+Check the output to confirm that the `collectMetrics`, `rabbitMQAutoScale`, and `timeBasedAutoScale` values are set to `true`.

+#### Step 4: Monitor the Changes

+Once the ConfigMap values are updated, the KubeResourcesMonitor controller will read the new values and adjust its behavior accordingly.
+You can monitor the logs of the controller to see if it picks up the changes and starts acting based on the new configuration.

+kubectl logs -f deployment/kuberesourcesmonitor-controller-manager -n kuberesourcesmonitor

+Look for log entries indicating that the controller has read the new configuration and is performing actions based on the updated values.

+By following these steps, you can effectively change the configuration of the KubeResourcesMonitor to enable or disable its features as needed.

 ## Contributing

 We welcome contributions to KubeResourcesMonitor!
 If you have any improvements or bug fixes, please submit a pull request.